Judge rejects arrest warrant for Samsung heir

 Lee Jae-yong, Samsung's de facto leader, remains a suspect in the investigation into a huge political corruption scandal that has rocked South Korea.

 Prosecutors are accusing him of bribery, embezzlement and perjury.
-They say Lee, who's also known as Jay Y. Lee, paid tens of millions of dollars to win government support for a controversial merger that helped tighten his grip on a key part of the giant conglomerate.
+They say Lee, who's also known as Jay Y. Lee, paid tens of millions of dollars to win government support for a controversial merger that helped tighten his grip on the country's biggest conglomerate.

-After hearing arguments from both sides on Wednesday, Seoul Central District Court Judge Cho Eui-yeon said early Thursday he was turning down the request to have Lee detained.
+After hearing arguments from both sides on Wednesday, Seoul Central District Court Judge Cho Eui-yeon said early Thursday he was turning down the request to have Lee detained, citing a lack of evidence.

+Prosecutors said they were were disappointed with the judge's decision, but will "steadily" pursue their investigation into the widening corruption scandal.

 Related: South Korea's long history of light sentences for business leaders

 Lee, who was questioned for 22 hours last week, has denied any wrongdoing.
-Samsung also disputes the allegations, saying in a statement Monday that it "did not make contributions in order to receive favors."
+Samsung also disputes the bribery allegations.
+It said in a statement Thursday that the case against Lee "can now be determined without the need for detention."

+Many South Koreans slammed the decision on social media, accusing the judge of giving Lee lenient treatment.
+Within hours of the decision, the top two trending terms on Twitter in South Korea were "rejection of warrant" and "Judge Cho Eui-yeon."

 Prosecutors accuse Lee and Samsung of providing 43 billion won ($36.3 million) to organizations linked to a confidante of President Park Geun-hye in return for government backing of a contentious merger of two Samsung affiliates in 2015.